-- Upon completion of the evaluation, the supervisor prepares a draft Performance Review Report, i.e., a written summary regarding performance.
-This evaluation must include a statement regarding progress toward reappointment (if applicable), tenure (if applicable), and/or promotion.
-The summary is shared with the faculty member, who may elect to meet with the supervisor and discuss the specific findings evaluation ratings and recommendations.
-Subsequently, a final Performance Review Report is prepared, which the faculty member will sign as an indication that he/she has had the opportunity to read the report.
-Such a signature connotes neither agreement nor disagreement with the report.
+Process: The evaluation process will include two independent assessments: a selfassessment and the supervisor's assessment.
+All documentation should be submitted to the supervisor (see timeline for specified dates).
+The faculty member should set up an appointment with the supervisor to discuss the evaluation by the specified time (see timeline for specified dates).
+Reports: Upon completion of the evaluation, the supervisor prepares a draft Performance Review Report (i.e., a written summary regarding performance).
+This evaluation must include a statement regarding progress toward reappointment (if applicable) and/or promotion.
+The summary is shared with the faculty member, who may elect to meet with the supervisor and discuss the specific findings, evaluation ratings, and recommendations.
+Subsequently, a final Performance Review Report is prepared, which the faculty member will sign as an indication that they have had the opportunity to read the report.
+Such signature connotes neither agreement nor disagreement with the report.
 The faculty member may append a written statement to the report.
-The report and appended statement, if any, are included in the faculty member's personnel file. - If a CMYA faculty member receives an overall satisfactory annual evaluation as defined by the unit, he or she will receive a one-year contract extension, thereby maintaining a full three-year appointment cycle (CBA Article 15.1(B).) - Should a CMYA or FMYA faculty member receive an "overall unsatisfactory" annual evaluation as defined under Section IV Evaluation Criteria, he or she will be placed on one-year probation and a PIP listing constructive improvements to be undertaken by the faculty member is developed jointly by the faculty member and the supervisor.
+The report and appended statement, if any, are included in the faculty member's personnel file.
+If a CMYA faculty member receives an overall satisfactory annual evaluation as defined by the unit, he or she will receive a one-year contract extension, thereby maintaining a full three-year appointment cycle (CBA Article 15.1B).
+Should a CMYA for FMYA faculty member receive an "overall unsatisfactory" annual evaluation as defined under Evaluation Criteria in this document, they will be placed on a one-year probation and a PIP listing constructive improvements to be undertaken by the faculty member.
+It is developed jointly by the faculty member and the supervisor.
 The plan will include specific performance targets, any necessary resources or assistance to facilitate improvement, and a timetable for development and periodic supervisory follow-ups.
 The PIP and any subsequent information, which shows attainment of goals and objectives identified in the plan, will be included with the Performance Review Report in the faculty member's personnel file.
+Outcome: An evaluation of the faculty member that states whether the faculty member "Meets" or "Does Not Meet" unit standards.